jundalisay/pantrywork/content/en/home/hero.md

 # We build the Pantry Points System

-Pantry Works is a small dedicated team that builds the Pantry system for Pantrynomics
+Pantry Work is a small dedicated team that builds the Pantry system for Pantrynomics